crossplane/crossplane/design/design-doc-template-stacks-experience.md

 # to a given object type.
 An instance of the object type is
 # considered to be a "render request".
 behaviors:
+  # An engine configuration here will apply to the rest of the
+  # configuration, but it could also be specified at a per-crd
+  # level, or as low as a per-hook level.
+Engine configurations
+  # nested deeper in the configuration hierarchy will override
+  # ones which are higher up in the hierarchy, so a hook-level
+  # configuration would override this one.
+  engine:
+    type: kustomize

   crds:
     # This is a particular CRD which is being configured.
 When the
     # controller sees an object of this type, it will do something.